 Assessment in this area is largely comparative, requiring investors to examine company policies and data with competitors and regulatory minimums.
 Due diligence may also include looking at the percentage of employees who utilize the policy, how it is perceived, and the effect (positive or otherwise) on the business.

 Safe Place to Work

 This can be measured by the strength and effectiveness of existing policies to prevent and/or deal with, for example, sexual harassment in the workplace.
-On a more numbers-oriented level, the amount of reported incidents and rate of increase/decrease can also be examined.
+On a more numbers-oriented level, the number of reported incidents and rate of increase/decrease can also be examined.